wrichter/clickgame/README.md

     // create websocket server
     // create pub/sub broker connection
     // subscribe to topic on broker and forward any message to websocket clients
-    // publish new messages from websocket to topic on broker
     // when broker connection is established...
     // ...start publishing new messages from websocket to topic on broker
     // when the process exits, clean up